Zak9O/process-csgo-star-team/README.md

 # Goals
+* **Done**
-**I have manipulated the raw event log to perform certain analyses** ✅
+    * I have manipulated the raw event log to perform certain analyses
-Quite a lot actually

-**I have used and reported on state-of-the-art of available technologies, both commercial products and open source tools** 🟨
-We are all using RUM which is open source.
-We should construct some petri nets using disco, so we also use commercial tools
+    * I have answered domain related questions using the results of process mining
+* **Almost**

-**I have performed some correct/coherent modelling of a process using a formal language to describe processes (e.g., Petri net)** 🟨
+    * I have performed some correct/coherent modelling of a process using a formal language to describe processes (e.g., Petri net)
-We are doing this at the moment and have something to show.

-**I have answered domain related questions using the results of process mining** 🟥
+    * I have used and reported on state-of-the-art of available technologies, both commercial products and open source tools
+    * I have discussed, interpreted and evaluated the outcomes of the process mining activity
+* **Not Quite**

-**I have tested, discussed and compared different process mining algorithms in the context of the given problem (e.g., for the discovery, Inductive Miner vs Heuristics Miner)** 🟥
+    * I have tested, discussed and compared different process mining algorithms in the context of the given problem (e.g., for the discovery, Inductive Miner vs Heuristics Miner)
-Show how the same event log looks different in disco and in RuM.
-This can show why we have chosen to go with declarative process mining over petri nets

-**I have discussed, interpreted and evaluated the outcomes of the process mining activity** 🟥
-Can be done once we have some actual models

-**I have compared different process mining techniques (e.g., discovery, conformance) and discussed which to use to achieve my purposes** 🟥
+    * I have compared different process mining techniques (e.g., discovery, conformance) and discussed which to use to achieve my purposes
-We have not compared anything, but most likely conformance does not make sense, since there are no "illegal" ways of playing CSGO.
-We could, however, compare a the game play of a noob with a pro, and check the conformance

-**I have verified the correct behavior (e.g., using the “token game”) of a process represented in a formal language (e.g., Petri net) and investigated some of its basic properties (e.g., deadlock-free, bounded)** 🟥
+    * I have verified the correct behavior (e.g., using the “token game”) of a process represented in a formal language (e.g., Petri net) and investigated some of its basic properties (e.g., deadlock-free, bounded)
-Await finished model

 # What we focus on
 We follow Andre's lead and try to focus on the dynamic behavoir of a match (one round in a game).
 How does CT react on the actions of T and vice versa.
 To limit the scope of the assignment, we have decided to only focus on the map: `de_dust2`.
 We have also focus on some different processes to further limit the scope of a process.